 My favorite fitness app to use when I workout is the Jefit app.
 I happened to find it in the iPhone app store, and it is also available for Android in case you want to download it too.

 When I started working out not too long ago, I felt so lost in the gym.
-I felt like a complete loser following my boyfriend around and waiting for him to give me instructions for the next exercise that was up.
+I felt like a complete loser following my friends around and waiting for instructions for the next exercise that was up.
 This especially sucked because I really like circuit training; I burn more calories that way.
-The long breaks in between my workouts were frustrating me because I felt like I wasn’t burning fat and looking lost, and my boyfriend since I would be complaining the whole time.
+The long breaks in between my workouts were frustrating me because I felt like I wasn’t burning fat and looking lost, and I would be complaining the whole time.

 I searched and search through websites and the app store and I really must say that this fitness app is perfect!
 Here are all the reason I love it, and why I think you should download it too.